19 Fascinating Ruins in Mexico You Need to Visit in 2025

 Yaxchilan and Bonampak are two phenomenal ruin sites located deep in the Lacandon Jungle jungle in the southern state of Chiapas in Mexico – heads up, you WILL need lots of bug repellent!

-Even though these are two different Mayan ruin sites, they are fairly tricky to get to because of their location.
-You could visit them independently, but the logistics are complicated: you have to coordinate a 4×4 ride along the bumpy jungle tracks to connect you to one of the small boats which shuttle visitors along the Usumacinta River.
+You could visit them independently, but the logistics are complicated: you have to coordinate a 4×4 ride along the bumpy jungle tracks to connect you to one of the small boats that shuttle visitors along the Usumacinta River.

 Bonampak is the smaller site of the two.
 The main thing you’ll want to see here is the colorful murals painted inside one of the tombs (you can’t go inside this one).
 They are so vibrant and weren’t destroyed during the Spanish conquest.